-Regardless of the Pathway, the community visit and Reaccreditation Ceremony provide an opportunity to highlight the Safe Community and its safety promotion and injury/violence prevention initiatives.
+Regardless of the Pathway, the community visit and Reaccreditation Ceremony provide an opportunity to highlight the Safe Community and the commitment to wellbeing.
 As the SCFNZ review team often include representatives from government agencies, community visits provide a good opportunity to highlight how local initiatives align with government priorities as well as highlighting any particular challenges faced at local operational levels.